 Co-Founder, CEO, Firelight Camps

-Robert was the co-founder and co-owner of a recently sold boutique hostel and restaurant in Nicaragua called "La Buena Onda."
-He holds a BA from the University of Pennsylvania and an MBA '13 from the Johnson School at Cornell University, where he was a Roy Park Leadership Fellow and ran Cornell's start-up incubator as an ELAB fellow.
-Robert was a Peace Corps volunteer in Nicaragua and has provided hospitality consulting services for the National Parks Service, Itza Lodge in Belize, and the luxury tent rental company, Contentment Camping.
+Bobby is the co-founder and CEO of Firelight Camps, an experiential hospitality company that develops and manages luxury camping resorts.
+Prior to Firelight Camps, Bobby and his wife Emma opened, managed, and sold a boutique hostel and restaurant in Nicaragua called "La Buena Onda."
+He holds a BA from the University of Pennsylvania and an MBA '13 from the Johnson School at Cornell University, where he was a Roy Park Leadership Fellow and ran Cornell's startup incubator as an ELAB fellow.
+Robert was a Peace Corps volunteer in Nicaragua, and has provided hospitality consulting services for the National Parks Service, Itza Lodge in Belize, and the luxury tent rental company, Contentment Camping.
+He lives in Ithaca, NY with his wife Emma and daughters Ayla and Cora.

 CEO, Advanced Outdoor Solutions